Togakushi Shrine: Shrines

+There is a goshuin stamp available at each of the five shrines.
+Many of the shrines are separated by several kilometers, so personal vehicles and regularly scheduled buses can be used for transportation between shrines.

+It is the Sōja shrine of Kazusa Province.

 History

 In one theory, the upper shrine, or Oku-sha, is said to have been first constructed in the 5th year of the Emperor Kogen (210 BC) while Buddhist tradition holds that a monk named Gakumon discovered the Oku-sha area and began the practice of Shugendo there in the 2nd year of the Kasha era (849 AD).
 According to the Nihon-Shoki, the Emperor Tenmu had a map of the area made in 684 AD and a temporary building built the following year.

 Togakushi shrine was a pilgrimage site during the following eight centuries.
 Its name was ranked with the Ise-jingu Shrine, Koya-san Temple and Enryaku-ji temples.
 Togakushisan Kansyuin Kenkou-ji was the formal name of the Togakushi Temple.

 Two major esoteric Buddhist sects, Shingon and Tendai fought for the hegemony of Togakushi Temple.
 Eventually the Shingon sect lost the battle.
 Togakushi Temple was changed to a shrine by the Meiji government's Buddhism/Shinto separation initiatives "Shinbutsu bunri", "Haibutsu kishaku", and the 1868 Temple Ordinance.
 Until that time, it was common in Japan for the same buildings to be used as both temples (Buddhist) and shrines (Shinto).
 Until the 19th century, Buddhist activities at the Togakushi Temple were dedicated to "Avalokiteśvara".